 Stamford Burghley Rotary Club

+Our favoured charities this year are Sue Ryder Thorpe Hall Hospice, the Stamford FoodBank, Stamford Mind Space and Anna's Hope.
+Once again, additional funds raised will help us to continue to support our other good causes.
 The price of the suit this year will be the same as last year.
-On 1st September our runners will be able to take advantage of the Early Bird offer of a discount on the adult suit purchase; this offer ends on October 31st.
-Our usual motto is ‘Make it social, make it fun, sponsor a charity or just turn up and enjoy!’
+On 1st September our runners will be able to take advantage of the Early Bird offer of a discount on the adult suit purchase; this offer ends on 31st October.
+Our usual motto is "Make it social, make it fun, sponsor a charity or just turn up and enjoy!!"

-John Sutcliffe President of the Club said "We are very excited about this year's run as we’ve already had over 440 enquires and record sponsorship.
+Bob Iveson, President of the Club said "We are hopeful that this year's run will be as successful as last year's record breaking event and we have already received similar levels of sponsorship.
 These generous donations will ensure the success of the event.
-We expect to give record donations to local and national charities.
-Organisations can register their own teams to run in the Fun Run and raise funds for their charity.
+Organisations can register their own teams to run in the Fun Run and raise funds for their own charity.
 As usual the free mince pies and mulled wine add to the atmosphere of the run!"